Abd-007/Switch-Emulators-Guide/README.md

 ## Credits

-RMED24 for the idea and base of this guide
+RMED24 for the idea and base of this project

-Abd for writing the guide
+Abd for writing the guides

 Jenova for being an awesome support and grammer nazi

-Kryptuq and MostlyWhat for creating the Yuzu auto-updater and compiling Yuzu EA builds
+MosltyWhat and Kryptuq for creating the Yuzu auto-updater and compiling Yuzu EA builds